JustinYSJSU/swag_labs_test_suite/README.md

   - Add item to a non-empty cart
   - Remove single item from cart with a single item
   - Remove single item from cart with multiple items

+- Item Sorting
+  - Sort by name A - Z
+  - Sort by name Z - A
+  - Sort by price low - high
+  - Sort by price high - low